The 5 Steps

-- Set aside a few hours each week for packing.
-If you need to store anything, Alluster StorageÂ is a good option for students.
+- Tip: If you need to store any of your belongings for next year, Alluster StorageÂ is a good option.

 - Whether you’re moving out or getting a new roommate, it’s time to clean!

 - Be thorough, respectful and leave nothing behind.